roquehomemaster/eBaySalesTool/docs/paths_and_learnings.md

    - SQL scripts in `database/migrations` must be validated for syntax and execution errors.

 3. **Volume Management**:
-   - The `ebaysalestool_db_data` volume must be correctly initialized and have proper permissions.
+   - The `listflowhq_db_data` volume must be correctly initialized and have proper permissions.

 4. **Logs**:
    - Container logs are often empty, making debugging difficult.
 Enabling verbose logging in PostgreSQL is recommended.